nengnengli/bit1029public.github.io/research.md

 ##### **DRL agent in Rabbids: 100% win rate against human-players**
 _Key people: Li Zhang_

-<p style="text-align:justify;">In the cooperation of our lab and [Ubisoft](https://www.ubisoft.com), we designed a novel DRL framework and applied it to train agents in Rabbids: Journey To The West, a party game of [Rabbids series](https://en.wikipedia.org/wiki/Raving_Rabbids), which is a famous title presented by Ubisoft.</p>
+<p style="text-align:justify;">In the cooperation of our lab and <a href="https://www.ubisoft.com">Ubisoft</a>, we designed a novel DRL framework and applied it to train agents in Rabbids: Journey To The West, a party game of <a href="https://en.wikipedia.org/wiki/Raving_Rabbids">Rabbids series</a>, which is a famous title presented by Ubisoft.</p>

 <div style="float:left;border:solid 1px 000;margin:20px;"><img src="/images/co.png" height="100"></div>
 <div style="float:left;border:solid 1px 000;margin:20px;"><img src="/images/rabbids.gif" height="100"></div>